MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-management-group-sub-organization.md

 ---
-title:
-description:
+title: Resource organization for Red Hat Enterprise Linux on Azure
+description: Learn about key design considerations and recommendations for resource organization in RHEL on Azure infrastructure.
-author:
+author: moisesjgomez
-ms.author:
+ms.author: mgomezcortez
-ms.date:
-ms.topic:
+ms.topic: conceptual
-ms.custom:
 ---

-# Resource Organization for Red Hat Deployment on Azure
+# Resource organization for Red Hat Deployment on Azure

 In organizing a Red Hat deployment on Azure, careful consideration of management groups and subscriptions is crucial for effective governance and resource management.

-## Subscription Structure
+## Subscription structure

 The components for a Red Hat deployment follow the subscription scaling model outlined in the Azure Cloud Adoption Framework [documentation](/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-subscriptions#organization-and-governance-design-considerations).
 This model provides extra control and isolation to the management tooling.
 Specifically, various subscriptions are employed to cater to different aspects of the deployment: